-- Polycystic Ovarian Syndrome (PCOS) - the most common hormone imbalance problem in women that causes problems with ovulation.
+- Polycystic Ovarian Syndrome (PCOS) - PCOS is the most common hormone imbalance problem in women.
+It causes problems with ovulation.

-- Primary Ovarian Insufficiency (POI) – occurs there is a loss of normal function in the ovaries before the age of 40.
+- Primary Ovarian Insufficiency (POI) - POI occurs when there is a loss of normal function in the ovaries before the age of 40.
 POI is not the same as premature menopause.

 Other causes are less common but may include: